 So immediately after enriching the primary contact, we have Clay identify other stakeholders at the same company who are likely part of the buying committee.

-For example, if your product is a sales automation tool and the person who booked is a VP of Sales, we’d also want to identify the Head of RevOps, the CRO, the VP of Marketing (because they care about lead quality), and potentially the CFO if the deal size warrants it.
+For example, if your product is a sales automation tool and the person who booked is a VP of Sales, we'd also want to identify the Head of RevOps, the CRO, the VP of Marketing (because they care about pipeline), and possibly the CFO (because they care about cost-per-lead).

-Now here’s the important part.
-We don’t blast all these people on day one.
+We don't reach out to all these people on day one.
 That would be chaos, and it would probably annoy the person who booked the meeting.
-There’s a sequence to this.
+There's a sequence to this.

 But having these contacts identified and enriched before the first call means your rep can reference specific people during the conversation.